SyroidNadiia/airo-medical/README.en.md

 The main task is to create a program that displays a list of beer recipes and provides the following functionalities:

-Retrieve and display a list of recipes during the initial loading.
-Display 15 recipes on the screen.
-Implement lazy loading: if the user scrolls to the end of the list, load additional 5 recipes.
-If there are no more recipes to display, make an API request to retrieve the next 25 recipes.
-Allow multiple recipe selection.
-Users can select a recipe by right-clicking on it.
-If at least one recipe is selected, a "Remove" button should appear.
-When the "Remove" button is clicked, the selected recipes should be removed from the list.
-Allow users to cancel the selection of a recipe by clicking on it again.
-Allow users to navigate to an individual recipe page by clicking on a recipe card with the left mouse button.
+Retrieving and displaying a list of recipes during initial loading.
+Displaying 15 recipes on the screen.
+Implemented lazy loading functionality: if the user scrolls to the end of the list, an additional 5 recipes are loaded.
+If there are no more recipes to show, an API request is made to retrieve the next 25 recipes.
+Ability to select multiple recipes.
+The user can cancel the selection of a recipe by clicking on it again.
+When the "Delete" button is pressed, the selected recipes are removed from the displayed list of recipes.

 ## Additional Features